wintechis/blast/README.md

 ### Building
 In order to build BLAST yourself, follow these steps:
 1. install [node.js](https://nodejs.org/en/)
-2. run `npm run build` from within the root directory.
+2. run `npm install` from within the root directory
-This will parse all js files from `src` analyze them, remove dead code and rewrite and minimize whats left into `js/blast.min.js` which is imported in the `index.html`.
+3. run `npm run build` from within the root directory This will parse all js files from `src` analyze them, remove dead code and rewrite and minimize whats left into `js/blast.min.js` which is imported in the `index.html`.

 ## Planned features